MohamadAzizieh/PRODIGY_SD_02/README.md

 # PRODIGY_SD_02
-My second task as an intern at Prodigy InfoTech!
+My second task as an intern at Prodigy InfoTech!<br>
 This code generates a random number between 1 - 1.000.000 and promts the user to guess it

 ## futures: